Calchas: Career

-It was Calchas who prophesied that in order to gain a favourable wind to deploy the Greek ships mustered in Aulis on their way to Troy, Agamemnon would need to sacrifice his daughter, Iphigeneia, to appease Artemis, whom Agamemnon had offended.
-The episode was related at length in the lost Cypria, of the Epic Cycle.
+It was Calchas who prophesied that in order to gain a favourable wind to deploy the Greek ships mustered in Aulis on their way to Troy Agamemnon would need to sacrifice his daughter, Iphigenia, to appease Artemis, whom Agamemnon had offended.
+The episode was related at length in the lost Cypria of the Epic Cycle.
 He also states that Troy will be sacked on the tenth year of the war.

-In Sophocles' Ajax, Calchas delivers a prophecy to Teucer suggesting that the protagonist will die if he leaves his tent before the day is out.
+In Sophocles' Ajax Calchas delivers a prophecy to Teucer suggesting that the protagonist will die if he leaves his tent before the day is out.

 Iliad

-In the Iliad, Calchas' most powerful skeptic is Agamemnon himself.
-Before the events of the Iliad, at the beginning of the expedition, Agamemnon had to sacrifice his daughter Iphigenia to receive favorable sailing winds.
+In the Iliad Calchas' most powerful critic is Agamemnon himself.
+Agamemnon is critical of Calchas in the Iliad for unknown reasons.
+The sacrifice of Iphigenia is not explicitly mentioned but readers of Book 1 may have been aware of it.
 At the beginning of the Iliad Calchas delivers another blow to him.

-In open assembly, Calchas prophesied that the captive Chryseis, a spoil of war awarded to Agamemnon, must be returned to her father Chryses in order to propitiate Apollo into lifting the plague he sent as punishment for Agamemnon's disrespect of Chryses, Apollo's priest.
-Agamemnon exploded in anger and called the prophet a "visionary of hell" (Fitzgerald translation) and accused Calchas of rendering unfair prophecies.
-Fearing Agamemnon, Calchas had already secured a champion in Achilles, who spoke against Agamemnon in heated terms in assembly.
-Agamemnon grudgingly accepted the edict of Apollo (supported by the Assembly) that he give up his prize, but, as an insult to Achilles, threatens to take Achilles’ own female prize as recompense.
-There follows "the wrath of Achilles," part righteous anger, part galling resentment over the unjustified overreaching of Agamemnon, part love for his war bride.
-This dispute is a central focus of the epic.
+In open assembly Calchas prophesies that the captive Chryseis, a spoil of war awarded to Agamemnon, must be returned to her father, Chryses, in order to propitiate Apollo into lifting the plague he has sent as punishment for Agamemnon's disrespect of Chryses, Apollo's priest.
+Agamemnon explodes in anger and calls the prophet a "visionary of hell" (Fitzgerald translation) and accuses Calchas of rendering unfair prophecies.
+Fearing Agamemnon, Calchas first secures a champion in Achilles, who speaks against Agamemnon in heated terms in assembly.
+Agamemnon grudgingly accepts the edict of Apollo (supported by the Assembly) that he give up his prize but as an insult to Achilles threatens to take Achilles’ own prize, Briseis, as recompense, resulting in the quarrel between Achilles and Agamemnon, the main plot of the epic poem (Iliad.
+1.60-154).

-Later in the story, Poseidon assumes the form of Calchas in order to rouse and empower the Greek forces while Zeus is not observing the battle.
+Later in the story Poseidon assumes the form of Calchas in order to rouse and empower the Greek forces while Zeus is not observing the battle.

 Posthomerica

 Calchas also plays a role in Quintus of Smyrna's Posthomerica.
-Calchas said that if they were brief, they could convince Achilles to fight.
-It is he rather than Helenus (as suggested in Sophocles' Philoctetes) that predicts that Troy will only fall once the Argives are able to recruit Philoctetes.
-It is by his advice that they halt the battle, even though Neoptolemus is slaughtering the Trojans.
-He also tells the Argives that the city is more easily taken by strategy than by force.
+Calchas says that if they are brief they can persuade Achilles to fight.
+It is he rather than Helenus (as suggested in Sophocles' Philoctetes) who predicts that Troy will fall only once the Argives are able to recruit Philoctetes.
+It is on his advice that they halt the battle, even though Neoptolemus is slaughtering the Trojans.
+He also tells the Argives that the city will be more easily taken by strategy than by force.
 He endorses Odysseus' suggestion that the Trojan Horse will effectively infiltrate the Trojans.
-He also foresees that Aeneas will survive the battle and found the city, and tells the Argives that they will not kill him.
-He did not join the Argives when they boarded the ships, as he foresaw the impending doom of the Kapherean Rocks.
+He also foresees that Aeneas will survive the battle and found a city and tells the Argives that they will not kill him.
+He does not join the Argives when they board the ships since he foresaw the impending doom of the Kapherean Rocks.

-In medieval and later versions of the myth, Calchas is portrayed as a Trojan defector and the father of Chryseis, now called Cressida.
+In medieval and later versions of the myth Calchas is portrayed as a Trojan defector and the father of Chryseis, now called Cressida.

 Calchas is a character in William Shakespeare's play Troilus and Cressida.